Coastguard New Zealand is the charity saving lives at sea.

 Volunteering for Coastguard: A way of life

-Since the first Coastguard unit was formed in 1898, Coastguard has been run by volunteers, and that remains the case today.
-We are hugely proud of our volunteers – people from all communities and walks of life who dedicate a huge amount of their free time to keeping their fellow New Zealanders alive.
+Since the first Coastguard Unit was formed in 1898, Coastguard has been run by volunteers, and that remains the case today.
+We are hugely proud of our volunteers – an amazing group of people from all communities and walks of life who dedicate a huge amount of their time to keeping kiwis safe on the water.

 Coastguard volunteers spend many hundreds of thousands of hours on search and rescue missions, radio operations, training or maintenance work each year.
 They’re highly trained professional volunteers, so you can be safe in the knowledge that when you call Coastguard for help, you’ll be in expert hands.
 Find out more about our volunteers.

-- 60 wet units crewing rescue vessels and providing services to local boaties, positioned in strategic locations around the coast and on major lakes and rivers, from Houhora to Bluff
+- 59 wet units crewing rescue vessels and providing services to local boaties, positioned in strategic locations around the coast and on major lakes and rivers, from Houhora in the north to Bluff in the south

 - Two air patrol units in Auckland and Northland who piloting search and rescue aircraft